Purpleskills/Specs/Offline.md

 		Linkedin url
 		Website
-		[Not in excel] Pictures (1…n) : different resolution which can be auto generated Company Id : Can be refactored to a separate set/table Company Name
+		[Not in excel] Pictures (1…n) : different resolution which can be auto generated [Not in excel] Company Id : Can be refactored to a separate set/table Company Name
 		[Not in excel] Ranking : Calculated from feedback [Not in excel] Feedback